ovh/docs/pages/account/api/services/guide.en-gb.md

 > @api {POST} /service/{serviceId}/reopen
 >

-The call causes the service to reopen and the invoice to be emitted over the period between the suspension date and the reopening date.
+The call will reopen the service and issue the invoice for the period between the suspension date and the reopen date.

 #### Terminate